 To make the meatloaf topping, combine the ketchup, brown sugar, and dry mustard, then mix completely.
 I make the sweet and spicy ketchup topping and set it aside so it’s ready to be applied for the last ten minutes of cooking.

 Remember to drain the grease off before slathering on the ketchup topping mix.
 Pull the meatloaf out of the oven prior to the last ten minutes of cooking, add the topping, and then return the pan to the oven to finish the cooking process.

 - 3/4 teaspoon ground sage

 - Pepper to taste

 - 1 cup ketchup

 I hope you love this quick and easy meatloaf recipe as much as I do!
+Although some families seem to shy away from meatloaf, our family relishes having it for dinner.
+We usually have all the ingredients in the pantry or fridge, so making it is really easy.
+Give it a try, you’ll like the ease of preparation and the delicious final results.
 Thanks again for being prepared for the unexpected.
-May God bless this world.
+May God Bless this world.
 Linda